Francis Ridgley Cotton: Bishop of Owensboro

 On December 16, 1937, Cotton was appointed the first bishop of the newly erected Diocese of Owensboro by Pope Pius XI.
-He received his episcopal consecration on February 24, 1938, from Archbishop John A. Floersh, with Bishops Theodore H. Reverman and Moses E. Kiley serving as co-consecrators.
+He received his episcopal consecration at the Cathedral of the Assumption in Louisville, Kentucky, on February 24, 1938, from Archbishop John A. Floersh, with Bishops Theodore H. Reverman and Moses E. Kiley serving as co-consecrators.
 After his consecration, Cotton embarked on visits to the parishes in the new diocese.
 He brought the Catholic Students' Mission Crusade, a national organization for helping the poor, to the diocese.

 In early 1940, Cotton began the collection of relief supplies for refugees from World War II in Europe.
 By 1942, the diocese had collected over $1 million in supplies for distribution in Europe and China.
 In February 1943, Cotton held a synod in the diocese to set its laws and constitution.
 Contemporary reports said that Cotton strictly enforced these rules in the diocese, but personally was a kind individual.

+Death

-Francis Cotton died of a heart attack in Owensboro on September 25, 1965, at age 65.
+Francis Cotton died of a heart attack in Owensboro on September 25, 1960, at age 65.